List of Downton Abbey characters: Harold Levinson

 Harold Levinson (played by Paul Giamatti) is Cora's younger brother.
-His peripheral involvement in the Teapot Dome scandal leads Martha to request that Lord Grantham appear before Congress to vouch for Harold's character late in series four – he escapes with only a reprimand.
+His peripheral involvement in the Teapot Dome scandal leads Martha to request that Lord Grantham appear before the U.S. Congress to vouch for Harold's character late in series four – he escapes with only a reprimand.
 Harold then accompanies his mother to England in July 1923.
 While in England he makes the acquaintance of the Hon.
-Madeleine Allsopp.
+Madeleine Allsopp (played by Poppy Drayton), daughter of Lord Aysgarth.
 The two part on good terms, with Madeleine promising to write to Harold frequently.

+Harold appears in the third film, in which it is revealed that he had lost his money in the Great Depression.
+However, he avoided complete ruin owing to the intervention of Gus Sambrook, who advised him to withdraw his stock investments prior to the Wall Street Crash, for which he now feels indebted to him.
+Harold comes to Downton Abbey with the aim of investing into the earldom's revenue, (a complete reversal from the previous scenario, where the Crawleys sought financial help from the Levinsons following Robert's bad investment), for which Mary sought to sell their London residence.
+But after Sambrook's past is revealed, the plan is shelved and Harold returns back.

 Miss Sybil Branson

-Sybil "Sybbie" Branson, (b. late May 1920) is the daughter and only child of Tom Branson and the late Lady Sybil Branson (née Crawley).
+Sybil "Sybbie" Branson (born late May 1920) is the daughter and only child of Tom Branson and the late Lady Sybil Branson (née Crawley).
 She is baptised as a Catholic in accordance with her father's wishes, despite her grandfather Robert's strong preference that she be christened into the Anglican faith.
-When she is older, she affectionately nicknames Robert "Donk" (much to his consternation) after playing a game of "Pin the Tail on the Donkey" with him.
+When she is older, she affectionately nicknames Robert "Donk" (much to his consternation) after playing a game of "pin the tail on the donkey" with him.
 In series six, she and her father have left for America, only for them to return to stay at Downton in the third episode.

 In the first film, she is seven years old and continues to be raised with her first cousins George and Caroline, at the estate.
 In the second feature film, Sybbie's great-grandmother, the Dowager Countess, names Sybbie as heir to her villa in the South of France, ensuring Sybbie a more equal social and financial standing with her cousins.